CirclesAndBoxes/Elements/README.md

 Each class has 3 abilities related to their element.
 The Fire class can cast fireball, Earth class can cast seismic wave, etc. Each class is also built to fulfill a certain purpose in combat: Fire is meant for melee dps, Air meant for ranged dps, Earth focuses on tanking and crowd control, and water is meant for support and healing.

+This data pack is up to date for 1.21.1 version of Minecraft

 ## Selecting a class

 How to select a class: